Synaco/prolug-linux-admin/unit4/u4_lab.md

    ```

    - What do each of these commands show you?
 How are they useful?
+       - Prints out detailed info about memory usage on the system.
+       - Shows you used/free memory available on a system.
+       - Shows the same thing but in mebibytes.

 4. Check the number of processors and processor info
    ```bash